tobyhede/go-underscore/README.md

   fmt.Println(m) //["a!", "b!", "c!", "d!"]
 ```

-Of note is the return value of Map is a slice of the return type of the operant function.
+Of note is the return value of Map is a slice of the return type of the applied function.

 ### Partition ###